Septet (Beethoven)

 The Septet in E-flat major for clarinet, horn, bassoon, violin, viola, cello, and double bass, Op.
-20, by Ludwig van Beethoven, was sketched out in 1799, completed, and first performed in 1800 and published in 1802.
+20, by Ludwig van Beethoven, was sketched out in 1799, completed, and first performed in Vienna in 1800 and published in 1802.
 The score contains the notation: "Der Kaiserin Maria Theresia gewidmet" (Dedicated to the Empress Maria Theresa).
-It was one of Beethoven’s most popular works during his lifetime.
+It was one of Beethoven’s most popular works during his lifetime, much to the composer's dismay.
+Several years later, Beethoven even wished the score to have been destroyed, saying: "That damn work!
+I wish it were burned!"

+The concert was extremely popular in Paris where it was played for decades, often more than once a year by the Orchestre de la Société des Concerts du Conservatoire.
+At the auction of Beethoven's possessions after his death, the manuscript for his Missa solemnis fetched 7 florins, but the Septet was sold for 18 florins.

 Structure and analysis

 The composition is in six movements and runs approximately 40 minutes in performance:

 Analysis

 The overall layout resembles a serenade and is in fact more or less the same as that of Mozart's string trio, K. 563, in the same key, but Beethoven expands the form by the addition of substantial introductions to the first and last movements and by changing the second minuet to a scherzo.
-The main theme of the third movement had already been used in Beethoven's Piano Sonata No. 20 (Op.
-49 No. 2), which was an earlier work despite its higher opus number.
+Beethoven had already used the theme of the third movement in his Piano Sonata Op.
+49 No. 2, which was an earlier work despite its higher opus number.
 The finale features a violin cadenza.

 The scoring of the Septet for a single clarinet, horn and bassoon (rather than for pairs of these wind instruments) was innovative.
 So was the unusually prominent role of the clarinet, as important as the violin.